Disappearance of Bobby Dunbar: Disappearance

 Robert Clarence "Bobby" Dunbar was the first son born to Lessie and Percy Dunbar of Opelousas, Louisiana.
 He was born on May 23, 1908.
 In August 1912, the Dunbars took a fishing trip to nearby Swayze Lake in St. Landry Parish, Louisiana.
 On August 23, while on that trip, Bobby disappeared.
+A $1,000 reward was then announced for his return.

-After an eight-month search, authorities located William Cantwell Walters, who worked as an itinerant handyman, specializing in the tuning and repairing of pianos and organs.
+After an eight-month search and the reward being raised to $6,000, authorities located William Cantwell Walters, who worked as an itinerant handyman, specializing in the tuning and repairing of pianos and organs.
 Walters had been traveling through Mississippi with a boy who appeared to match the description of Bobby Dunbar.
 Walters claimed that the boy was actually Charles Bruce Anderson, generally referred to as Bruce, the son of a woman who worked for his family.
 He said that the boy's mother was named Julia Anderson, and that she had willingly granted him custody.
-Julia Anderson would later confirm this.
+Anderson would later confirm this.
 Nonetheless, Walters was arrested and authorities sent for the Dunbars to come to Mississippi and attempt to identify the boy.

 Newspaper accounts differ with regard to the initial reaction between the boy and Lessie Dunbar.
 While one account indicated that the boy immediately shouted "Mother" upon seeing her and the two then embraced, another said only that the boy cried and quoted Lessie Dunbar as saying she was unsure whether he was her son.
 Other newspaper accounts quote both the Dunbars as initially stating doubts as to the boy's identity.
 There were similar contradictions in newspaper accounts of the boy's first sighting of the Dunbars' younger son, Alonzo, with one newspaper claiming that the boy recognized Alonzo instantly, called him by name and kissed him, with another saying the boy showed no sign of recognizing Alonzo.
 The next day, after bathing the boy, Lessie Dunbar said she positively identified his moles and scars and was then certain that he was her son.
 The boy returned to Opelousas with the Dunbars to a parade, with much fanfare celebrating the "homecoming."